binpash/pash/docs/tutorial.md

   comm -13 dict.txt - > out
 cat out | wc -l | sed 's/$/ mispelled words!/'
 ```
-The first `cat` streams two markdown files into a pipeline that converts characters in the stream into lower case, removes punctuation, sorts the stream in alphabetical order, removes duplicate words, and filters out words from a dictionary file (line 1--7).
+The first `cat` streams two markdown files into a pipeline that converts characters in the stream into lower case, removes punctuation, sorts the stream in alphabetical order, removes duplicate words, and filters out words from a dictionary file (lines 1--7).
 A second pipeline (line 7) counts the resulting lines to report the number of misspelled words to the user.

 > If you're new to shell scripting, try to run each part of the pipeline separately and observe the output.
-> For example, run `cat f1.md f2.md | tr A-Z a-z` on your terminal to witness the conversion to lower-case.
+> For example, run `cat f1.md f2.md | tr A-Z a-z` in your terminal to witness the lower-case conversion.

-Visually, the script can be thought as executing as follows:
+Visually, the script can be thought as executing sequentially as follows:

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vQv-Krzb9hxWCbbQC9Zg5knm6SySJrayh3mdZXG3Z4Y6hC4kgQj4PWqYmxNAR-LyKN5Fu9lWHJV0J0F/pub?w=517&amp;h=55">

 The first pipeline (left; parts omitted) _sequentially_ processes `f1.md` and `f2.md` through all pipeline stages and writes to `out`.
-After it, executes to completion the second pipeline starts its _sequential_ execution.
+After it executes to completion, the second pipeline starts its _sequential_ execution.

+#### Parallelizing with PaSh

 PaSh transforms and executes each pipeline in a data-parallel fashion.
 Visually, the parallel script would look like this for 2x-parallelism (i.e., assuming that the computer on which we execute the script has at least two CPUs and that PaSh is invoked with `-w` value of `2`).